zhourrr/kernel-dev/notes/kernel-trace/perf.md

 - For user application, compile it with `-fno-omit-frame-pointer`
 - For incomplete kernel stacks, fix them by setting `CONFIG_FRAME_POINTER=y`
 - If your kernel supports **dwarf**, you can use `--call-graph dwarf` to unwind the stacks

+`--call-graph` option sets up and enables call-graph recording.
+You can specify the stack walking method.
+Default is `fp`, frame pointer based unwinding (for user space).

+If a program was compiled with `--fomit-frame-pointer`, then you can use `--call-graph dwarf,8192` to unwind the stacks. `dwarf` provides accurate and detailed information, even in optimized code, but it is much slower than `fp` and requires heavy post-processing before it can be used.

+When `dwarf` recording is used, **perf** records (user) stack dump when sampled.
+You can specify the size of the stack dump in bytes by appending the size to the `dwarf` option, like `--call-graph dwarf,4096`.

 ## On-CPU and Off-CPU